-The Citizen CA has a schedule for the key changeover of the subordinated issuing CA's and issuing CA certificates (the Citizen CA certificates are available for download on https://repository.eid.belgium.be):
+The Citizen CA has a schedule for the key changeover of the subordinated issuing CAs and issuing CA certificates (the Citizen CA certificates are available for download on the eID Repository Website):

 At the end of each year an amount of Citizen CA certificates are generated in a key ceremony.
 This amount is determined by the TSP and government, and is based on the expected demand of End-Entity certificates in the next year.
-In the key ceremony, the Citizen CA certificates are issued by the BRCA's, which are long-living trust anchors of the eID PKI.
+In the key ceremony, the Citizen CA certificates are issued by the BRCAs, which are long-living trust anchors of the eID PKI.